Program Security Representative

 Required Qualifications: Bachelors Degree or equivalent in Business, Information Systems, or similar field.
-3 years of professional security experience.
-An in-depth understanding of advanced security principles and government special security regulations (i.e. JAFAN).
+5+ years of professional security experience.
+An in-depth understanding of advanced security principles and government special security regulations (i.e. DoD Manual 5205.07, Vols I - IV, ICD 705, JSIG, RMF).
 Ability to develop and execute security policy, plans and procedures.
 Excellent organizational/communications skills and the ability to effectively interact with staff at all levels.
-TS Clearance is required.
+Must maintain appropriate relationships between leadership in the security department as well as the principals in the supported organization.
+TS/SCI Clearance is required.
 Applicants selected will be subject to a Government security investigation and must meet the eligibility requirements for an SSBI and access to Special Security Programs.
 Must also be eligible for a Polygraph examination.
 Preference for current SSBI.
 Eligibility requirements include US citizenship.

-Special Working Conditions: Will be working in a closed environment; extended hours periodically required; valid state driver's license required; minimal local and out of area travel may be required (1-2 weeks per year).
+Special Working Conditions: Will be working in a closed environment; extended hours periodically required; valid state driver's license required; Approximately 5% out of area travel will be required.

 Security: Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
 Eligibility requirements include U.S. citizenship.

 Benefits: APL offers a comprehensive benefits package including a liberal vacation plan, a matching retirement program, significant educational assistance, a scholarship tuition program for staff with dependents, and competitive salaries commensurate with skills and experience.
 For more information about our organization, please visit our web site at www.jhuapl.edu.